-The literature then turns to the actions taken by community organizers to reach their goals.
-Some courses and literature stare their discussions at this point, neglecting to mention the foundational aspects previously discussed.
-It looks at power dynamics, and how to leverage the resources of a community in order to take back control of the community (Ganz, n.d., Topic 5).
-It’s important for any community organizer to know what resources are present in the community so they can better evaluate how to achieve their goals (Gray et al., 2006, p.
+The literature then turns to the actions taken by community organizers to reach the goals that reflect the values and priorities of the community.
+Some courses and literature start their discussions at this point, neglecting to mention the foundational aspects previously discussed.
+The courses look at power dynamics, and how to leverage the resources of a community in order to take back control of the community (Ganz, n.d., Topic 5).
+It is important for any community organizer to know what resources are present in the community so they can better evaluate how to achieve their goals (Gray et al., 2006, p.
 94).
 Knowing the goals of the community is potentially the most important aspect of community organizing.
 The community needs to be able to think through what they want for the future of the neighborhood.
 Without this, each project is just a singular occurrence (Ganz, n.d., Topic 5).
 With a clear vision of the future, projects find their place in a trajectory of fulfilling community dreams.
 Having clear goals in mind allow the organizers and their teams to create strategies to reach them, thinking critically about what actions will lead to their goals, and avoiding things that are potential distractions from their end goal.
 One important aspect of strategy is timing.
 This includes when a community might begin lobbying the government to act in certain aspects like infrastructure.
 It is important for the organizer to think about when their actions will make the most impact (Organization and Leadership, 2011, Tactics & Timing).

 In the discussion of strategy it is important to note the three dominant theories of community practice: Traditional, Collaborative, and Radical.
 In most cases, the approach used will depend heavily on the desired outcomes.
 Traditional community organizing is generally the one used by government offices.
 It preserves social order, follows the facts it has gathered, and makes small improvements (Thomas, O’Connor, & Netting, 2011, pp. 339, 345).
 The Collaborative approach focuses more on the community understanding itself and the diversity that is within it.
 If residents can understand the differences in values and goals as well as abilities, they can work together in a more productive way, thus empowering the community (Thomas, et al., 2011, pp. 339, 343, 346).
 Finally, the Radical approach seeks to disrupt the social order, making large changes to the way society is structured.
 Marginalized communities often use conflict and resistance as a means of reclaiming the power they have been denied (Thomas, et al., 2011, pp. 339, 346-347).